-Research laboratory policies: We place importance on developing the ability to independently solve problems (individual problem-solving skills).
+Research laboratory policies: We place importance on developing the ability to independently solve problems.
 You should try to tackle questions that no one can answer.
 In our research laboratory, you can gain experience in the synthesis of phosphors that are sensitive to radiation, chemical analysis, optical measurement, analysis, and even the development of measurement systems.

-Research details: We develop new radiation measurement devices, making use of a classical phenomenon called "thermoluminescence," and conduct research on its mechanism.
+Research details: We develop new radiation measurement devices, making use of a classical phenomenon called "thermoluminescence(TL)" and "optically-stimulated luminescence(OSL)" conduct research on its mechanism.